-Article 7 of the "Safety Standards for Protection against Ionizing Radiation" specifies that the dose limits to the workers are:
+Article 7 of the "Safety Standards for Protection against Ionizing Radiation" specifies that the occupational exposure dose limits to the radiation workers are:

-- 1) The effective dose equivalent shall not exceed 100 mSv over a cycle of five consecutive years, and not exceed 50 mSv in any single year, - A dose equivalent to the lens of the eye shall not exceed 150 mSv in one year, - A dose equivalent to skin or extremities shall not exceed 500 mSv in one year. - b.
+- 1) The effective dose equivalent shall not exceed 100 mSv over a cycle of five consecutive years when started on January 1, 2003, and not exceed 50 mSv in any single year, - 2) A dose equivalent to the lens of the eye shall not exceed 150 mSv in one year, - 3) A dose equivalent to skin or extremities shall not exceed 500 mSv in one year. - b.
 Dose Limits to the General Public

-Article 12 of "Safety Standards for Protection against Ionizing Radiation" stipulates that the dose limits to the general public are:
+Article 12 of "Safety Standards for Protection against Ionizing Radiation" stipulates that the dose limits to the public due to the radiation practice are: